owenmarshall1/Intellectra/TestPlans.md

 Integration tests verify how components work together (e.g., data manager + UI).

 ### ✅ List of Planned Integration Tests:
-1. Add a trip via GUI and verify it updates the CSV.
+1. Add a trip via GUI and verify it updates the CSV.✅
-2. Remove a trip with GUI ensuring it removes it from CSV and assign correct ids
+2. Remove a trip with GUI ensuring it removes it from CSV and assign correct ids✅
 3. Delete a trip via GUI and verify that the list updates and the CSV is changed.
-4. Search functionality interacts with backend data correctly.
+4. Search functionality interacts with backend data correctly.✅
 5. Displaying filtered data after search correctly reflects matching results in the UI.
 6. Edit a trip via GUI and ensure data changes.